 - 1) Documents, other than HSDs, Filed Under Seal.
 Documents permitted to be filed on paper will be scanned, entered into the Court's e-filing system, and then promptly destroyed unless filed with a self-addressed stamped envelope for return to the filer after entry. - 2) HSDs Filed Under Seal.
-Documents ordered to be filed as a Highly Sensitive Document (as defined in ¶ (b) 1)) shall be physically filed by the Clerk of the Court and not filed electronically on the CM/ECF filing system, until the judge orders otherwise.
+Documents ordered to be filed as a Highly Sensitive Document (as defined in ¶ (b) ‡) shall be physically filed by the Clerk of the Court and not filed electronically on the CM/ECF filing system, until the judge orders otherwise.
+The Clerk's docket entry for HSD's should not include personal or other identifying details related to or contained within them.